Skip to content

 Service Animals

 • Service animals are the only animals allowed in the museum at any time.
-Service animals are dogs that are trained to perform tasks for the benefit of an individual with a disability.
-This can include a physical, sensory, psychiatric, intellectual or other mental disability.
+Service animals are dogs (or other animals) that are trained to perform tasks for the benefit of an individual with a disability.
+This can include a physical, sensory, psychiatric, intellectual, or other mental disability.
 Tasks performed by the animal may include pulling a wheelchair, retrieving dropped items, alerting a person to a sound, pressing elevator buttons or a variety of other tasks.
 The work performed by a service animal must be directly related to the individual’s disability.
-This does not include Therapy animals.
+This does not include emotional support animals.

 ON INSTAGRAM